Reminder – Support for Office 2016, Office 2019, and additional apps will end on October 14, 2025

 Dear AMS Users,

-Please note that the systems below will be unavailable on Saturday, September 6 from 5 a.m. to 1 p.m. due to system maintenance:
+Please note that the systems below will be unavailable on Saturday, October 4 from 7 to 10 a.m. due to system maintenance:

 • Academic Administrative Appointments (AAA)